boncook.com

 5. Consume Within a Week: Hard-boiled eggs, whether dyed or not, should be consumed within one week for optimal freshness and safety.

 6. Keep Cool: If you plan to display the eggs, keep them out of direct sunlight and in a cool place.
-Return them to the refrigerator when not on display.
+When not on display, return them to the refrigerator.

 Experiment with different natural ingredients to create a variety of colors.
 These eggs are safe to eat!